Lifes-A-Glitch/lifesagltich.github.io/_tabs/about.md

 I graduated from the University of Nebraska - Omaha with a bachelors in Cyber Security and a minor in Computer Science and French.
 I currently know 5 languages (French, Russian, German, Romanian, and English), but not fluent within speaking 4 of them.
 I can decently read and write them.

-Stick around to learn more about what I want to do :smile:
+Stick around to learn more about what I want to do 😄